tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 > **🚨 CRITICAL: Prevent Double Baking**
 >
 > You must NEVER simultaneously use two hardware signers to bake for the same baking address.
 This will result in a double baking or double attesting offense and you will be slashed.
+See [Slashing Explained](/getting-started/slashing-explained/) for details.
 >
 > **How to avoid this:**
 >